-To get started, we pulled out old gopher wire and layed out sturdy hardware cloth.
+We gathered all the materials on site.
+A variety of sizes of river rocks were removed from around the fruit trees and reused.
+To get started, we pulled out old gopher wire and layed out sturdy hardware cloth for gopher control.
 We took measurements and traced out the spiral and walkway with a shovel.
-We also moved all the materials to the area, such as river rocks of various sizes, locust logs, and clay pipes.
+We also moved all the materials to the area, such as river rocks, locust logs, and clay pipes.
 These three elements tie the garden together since black locust limbs are used for the Hugelkultures, and river rocks and clay pipes are used for walls and borders.

 We created the design by placing the center log and outlining with small rocks – to get the shape.
 We placed locust logs in each quadrant.
 I dug out some old cement blocks for the bottom that would be covered with dirt.
 The cement blocks acted as risers for the clay pipes to sit on top.